yuan0629/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Phd in Mathematics
+  - course: PhD in Mathematics
     institution: The Hong Kong University of Science and Technology
     year: 2022-
   - course: BSc in Statistics